 To withstand the ocean winds, which can be harsh in winter, houses in Cape Cod were often built to rest comfortably and unobtrusively in the landscape, with small woodlands situated close by to lessen wind damage, or beachside houses nestled behind dunes and at a safe distance from high tide lines.
 This care in placement also was meant to highlight the natural beauty of the Cape Cod shoreline.

 The basic design of a Cape Cod house (this is a common style of architecture throughout the Northeast United States) is a single story home with a pitched gabled roof (allowing for a small attic space), usually a central chimney, and very little in the way of ornamentation.
 The exteriors were wooden shingle or clapboard, and over time, weather turned this wood a soft grey color, a classic look very much associated with Cape Cod.
-The only spots of color would be in shutters or doors.
+The only spots of color would be on shutters or doors, but paint colors were limited.
 Even now, homeowners who decide to paint the wood exteriors of their homes choose a neutral grey to echo that weathered wood look.
 The clean lines of a Cape house mean that landscaping is usually simple and minimal also.
 But the neutral colors mean that garden colors are often bright and vibrant.
 Maybe that's why the bright blooms of hydrangeas are so popular.